 I was asked again about Sabbath keeping from a woman who is being tossed and turned by various winds of doctrine in disputing things about the Law with some of her Messianic friends online.
 They are telling her she still must keep the law on top of walking in faith in Jesus Christ.
 I can see why Paul was so angry with those teachers doing this back in his day due to the destruction such beliefs have on faith and the fruit it is supposed to produce which is love.
 The following is my answer to her.
 Search this issue out for yourself, and you will also discern that this is what the whole counsel of God teaches and this gospel has not changed.

 Dear Sabbath Keeper, I know you must be growing weary of being tossed about by the various winds of doctrine concerning this Sabbath issue.
 I grow so tired of striving and arguing with people that want to stay under the law and worship not in spirit but in their flesh.
 By no works of the flesh shall any flesh be justified but rather it is through faith in Jesus Christ that we are justified.
-For those who insist that people continue to keep the Old Testament Sabbath law there is a spirit of self righteousness that blinds these people to the true gospel from these otherwise well meaning folks.
+For those who insist that people continue to keep the Old Testament Sabbath law, there is a spirit of self-righteousness that blinds these people to the true gospel from these otherwise well-meaning folks.

 I absolutely keep the Sabbath, but we have a much higher and better Sabbath which is the Sabbath of the New Covenant.
 If you doubt this, please go read Matthew 5 and all of the other examples concerning Jesus and the Sabbath.
 Every single time, the law keeping Pharisees missed entirely the purposes of God.
 Those whose hearts have turned to God and away from self will see this.
 I hope that more come to see it.
 I have sadly had to reject many of these men and women per Titus 3:9-10 for striving and contending over matters of the law.

 I have lost several “online” friends over this.
-I judge not anyone who wants to keep these things, if they are truly doing it out of love of God.
+I judge not anyone who wants to keep these things if they are truly doing it out of love of God.
 But if they think they HAVE to do it to be in the will of God and teach OTHERS the same, then they have fallen from grace.
 This is very sad, for Jesus is our Sabbath.
 We fulfill all of the law when we are IN CHRIST, walking in love being led by the Spirit of God.

 Matt.
-11:28-30 "Come unto me, all ye that labour and are heavy laden, and I will give you rest.
+11:28-30 "Come unto me, all ye that labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light."

 This is the ultimate Sabbath rest we have when we walk by faith being IN CHRIST.
-This is the sabbath rest that remains for the people of God.
-This is the spiritual, heart based, fulfillment of the Sabbath and how we fulfill the law in Christ Jesus.
+This is the Sabbath rest that remains for the people of God.
+This is the spiritual, heart-based, fulfillment of the Sabbath and how we fulfill the law in Christ Jesus.

 That rest is here and available right now.
 Jesus came.
 He is risen and finished it.

 1 Tim.
 1:5-9 "Now the end of the commandment is charity out of a pure heart, and of a good conscience, and of faith unfeigned: From which some having swerved have turned aside unto vain jangling; Desiring to be teachers of the law; understanding neither what they say, nor whereof they affirm.
-But we know that the law is good, if a man use it lawfully; Knowing this, that the law is not made for a righteous man, but for the lawless and disobedient, for the ungodly and for sinners, for unholy and profane"
+But we know that the law is good if a man use it lawfully; Knowing this, that the law is not made for a righteous man, but for the lawless and disobedient, for the ungodly and for sinners, for unholy and profane"

 1 Tim.
 6:20 "O Timothy, keep that which is committed to thy trust, avoiding profane and vain babblings, and oppositions of science falsely so called: Which some professing have erred concerning the faith."